SchwarzIT/go-template/README.md

 go install github.com/schwarzit/go-template/cmd/gt@latest
 ```

-#### Install from the released binaries
+#### From the released binaries

 Download the desired version for your operating system and processor architecture from the [go-template releases page](https://github.com/SchwarzIT/go-template/releases).
-Make the file executable and place it in a directory available in your $PATH.
+Make the file executable and place it in a directory available in your `$PATH`.

+### Preconditions

+`go/template`'s `gt` CLI requires at least the following executables on `$PATH` to run succesfully:

+- Go >= 1.15
+- Git

+These are used at the end of `gt new`'s execution to initialize Git and Go modules in the newly created project repository.

 ### Initialize your repo from the template